dooco/brownies/README.md

 ## Let’s Make Brownies
-The purpose of this website is to demonstrate an aptitude for working in html and css with user centre design in place as personal portfolio project one assignment for the Code Institute’s Full Stack Developer course.
+The website is a personal portfolio project one assignment for the Code Institute’s Full Stack Developer course.
+It's purpose is to demonstrate student's aptitude for working in html and css with user centre design in place.
 The website presents a simple step by step method for beginner baking enthusiasts to follow in their journey in learning how to bake.
 ![Responsive screenshot](./assets/readme/am-i-responsive-lets-make-brownies.jpg)
 The live website can be found [HERE](https://dooco.github.io/brownies/)

-## User Experience
+### User Experience

-### User stories
+## User stories

 1. As someone new to baking, I want to find clear simple steps about how to make brownies.
 It needs to be descriptive with images of what to be achieved at each stage of the process.
 2. As a returning visitor with some baking experience I want to have access to trusted method and ingredients list which will make it easy to navigate to the information I need to complete the baking project.